estruyf/blog-content/content/posts/2021-08-01-generate-open-graph-preview-image-with-front-matter.md

   }]
 ```

-{{< blockquote type="Info" text="The node location needs to be provided as I want to make sure it uses the correct node.js version to run the script.
+{{< blockquote type="info" text="The node location needs to be provided as I want to make sure it uses the correct node.js version to run the script.
 When using `nvm` this is a requirement to set the `nodeBin` property." >}}

 Open the Front Matter side panel, and the new button should show up.
 When you click on the new button, it will start generating the image.
 When the script completes, it will show a notification with the path of the image.